lyoungblood/realtime-web-analytics-workshop/module-2/README.md

 </details>

-The template **2-kinesis-analytics-module-completed.yaml** contains the changes that were manually completed in this module.
+Note: The template **2-kinesis-analytics-module-completed.yaml** contains the changes that were manually completed in this module.

 ### Start next module